Gregor Hagedorn Email & Phone Number

 Research Scientist

 The Julius Kühn-Institute (JKI) is a German federal research center for cultivated plants.
 Until 2011 I worked within the JKI in the Institute for Epidemiology and Pathogen Diagnostics.
-My work involved the diagnosis of rare or difficult-to-identify plant pathogens, using classical morphology, culturing, PCR, DNA-sequence analysis and computer-aided identification methods.
+My work involved the diagnosis of rare or difficult-to-identify plant pathogens, using classical morphology, culturing, PCR, DNA-sequence analysis and computer-aided.

 Workpackage Leader